CataIana/twitchtools/README.md

 # Twitch Tools

 A slash commands based discord bot that uses eventsub based subscriptions for fast live alerts, as well as alerts for title changes when a streamer is offline.
 Also has a bad implementation of syncing bttv/ffz emotes to discord

 # Setup

+This setup requires you have some experience with the command line, as well as creating twitch and discord applications, python, nginx (or another reverse proxy) and mongoDB

 ## This was built in mind with it being ran behind a reverse proxy (nginx), I run it behind nginx myself and it is highly recommended to do the same

+- Download MongoDB Community Server and install it.
+Make sure you copy down your connection URI, you'll need it for the next step
-* Clone the repo `git clone https://github.com/CataIana/twitchtools.git`
+- Clone the repo `git clone https://github.com/CataIana/twitchtools.git`
-* Rename `config/exampleauth.json` to `config/auth.json` and fill in the required fields.
-You will need a twitch application, and a discord bot token
+- Rename `config/exampleauth.json` to `config/auth.json` and fill in the required fields.
+You will need a twitch application, and a discord bot token, as well as your mongodb connection URI
-* Install the required dependencies `sudo pip3 install -r requirements.txt`
+- Install the required dependencies `sudo pip3 install -r requirements.txt`
-* The webserver runs on port `18271`, so ensure your reverse proxy forwards your callback to that port.
-You can change this if necessary in `webserver.py`
+- The webserver runs on port `18271`, so ensure your reverse proxy forwards your callback to that port.
+You can change this if necessary in the config
-* Upload the emotes in the emotes folder into a server the bot can access.
-Then put the emotes into the Emote enum in `main.py`
-* Finally, run the bot with `python3 main.py` and you should be good to go
+- Finally, run the bot with `python3 main.py` and you should be good to go

 ### Ensure your bot has permissions to create slash commands!

 The below invite url will grant them, along with the required permissions.
 Make sure to replace <client_id> with your client id!
 `https://discord.com/oauth2/authorize?client_id=<client_id>&permissions=224272&scope=applications.commands%20bot`

+If you wish to enable the "Add to Server" button, make sure the permissions integer you use is `224272`

-Emote sync doesn't have an interface yet since I haven't fully finished it.
+Emote sync doesn't have an interface yet since it hasn't been fully finished.
 If you want to try run it, create `emote_sync.json` in the config folder.
-The layout per guild looks like ```
+The layout per guild looks like ` { "<guild_id>": { "streamer": "<streamer_login>" } }`
-{
-  "<guild_id>":
-  {
-    "streamer": "<streamer_login>"
-    }
-}```

-Copyright &copy; 2021 CataIana, under the GNU GPLv3 License.
+Copyright &copy; 2022 CataIana, under the GNU GPLv3 License.